AnitaNwankwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Learning and understanding shell basics
+Learning and understanding shell basics in 2023